Oral Session Presenter Guidelines

 - Laser pointer

-MS Windows: Microsoft PowerPoint 2010, Acrobat PDF X
+MS Windows: Microsoft PowerPoint 2013 or earlier, Acrobat PDF X

 Create a Backup